ATeekulla/observer-pattern/README.md

 # Observer Design Pattern

-To see output, please open ObserverDesignPattern.java class and run the main method
+To see output, open this project in Eclipse IDE and run the main method in ObserverDesignPattern.java class